rakeshvhrr/youtube-clone/README.md

 ## Usage

-You can interact with the YouTube Home Page Clone just like the actual YouTube homepage.
+You can interact with the YouTube Clone just like the actual YouTube homepage.
 Explore its responsive design and layout to see how it adapts to different screen sizes.

 ## Contributing